 Residence of Senator John Arnold

-December 24, 2004, Redhill, Ohio
+Redhill, Ohio, December 24, 2004,

 Bernie stood naked before the floor length mirror.
-Soon, its usefulness at an end, this body would be gone.
+Soon, this aging body would be gone.
 He would miss its appetites, but not the discomforts of age.
 The wood floor beneath his feet was cold, aggravating the throbbing pain in both knees that had swelled from hours of kneeling in the rituals required for the next Great Offering.
 The Others had applied compresses to lessen the swelling, but they would have to re-administer them within the hour.

 He looked forward to collecting debts.
 Cabrizzi, for example, he had plans for him.
-The loose ends, Alec and the security guard, he would give to the Others as toys.
+The loose ends, the brother, Alec and the security guard, he would give to the Others as toys.
 Bernie wondered what it was going to be like—being a woman.
 The Others appeared to the world as beautiful young women, but they were much more, objects of desire and instruments of death.
 Delicately, he had probed for signs of what would follow in the aftermath of the coming sacrifice, but nothing was revealed or even implied.

 Whatever it was, it would be wonderful.
 No hint came forth of where the next vessel might be found.
 The clairvoyance of Madonna would be helpful in divining such important information.
 Perhaps the next vessel, yet to be born, will have access to even greater power than the Senator’s influence and the girl’s psychic gifts.
 The girl’s gifts were marvelous, but sadly underdeveloped.
 Wasted for now, but soon—oh—soon—a magnificent reward.
 As Bernie contemplated his years of sacrifices and rewards, he ate dessert—hokey pokey with blue sprinkles.

-His Office is to discover the Virtues of the Birds and precious stones” (The Book of the Goetia of Solomon the King)
+“His Office is to discover the Virtues of the Birds and precious stones” (The Book of the Goetia of Solomon the King)